-Drumheller, nicknamed the dinosaur capital of the world, is a unique town in the heart of the Canadian Badlands in Alberta.
-It’s usually seen as a “Calgary day-trip” kind of place, but there are so many fun things to do in Drumheller and the Alberta Badlands.
+Drumheller is a unique town in the heart of the Canadian Badlands in Alberta.
+It’s usually seen as an easy day trip from Calgary, but there are so many fun things to do in Drumheller, that one day is definitely not enough..

-The Drumheller Valley and the Badlands are characterized by their unusual rock formations, valleys, hoodoos, and dinosaur fossils.
-It’s thus the perfect multi-day destination for families.
+The Drumheller Valley and the Badlands are characterized by unusual rock formations, valleys, hoodoos, and dinosaur fossils.
+They can also be found in Southern Saskatchewan and the Dakotas.
+Thus, they’re the perfect multi-day destination for families.

 Day 1: Horseshoe Canyon, Downtown Drumheller & Royal Tyrell Museum